AgentM12/pycraft-server/readme.md

 #### Events ####

-Some things can't be queried using namemc.
+Some things can't be queried using namemc/mcstatus.
 I provided as best as I could, an interface between server chat and events for the major things.

 `event_triggers` is passed as a dict, with keys as event names. e.g. `{'done': event_trigger}`